robotronik/Libopencm3_STM32F4_Guide/README.md

 ### main
 Including all peripheral .h

-In main we start with all **setup and initialisation**
+In main we start with all **setup and initialization**

 The the main code that most probably **loop** on itself

 ## Clock
-In all libopencm3 project you start with the clock.
+In all libopencm3 projects you start with the clock.
 It is normally a very simple module for the system_clock and implementing delay.

-Be aware of uC specific **architecture** the function may vary from a uC to another (e. g.
+Be aware of each μC specific **architecture** the function may vary from a μC to another (e. g.
 F3 to F4)

-In setup it is important to know the **core frequency** of your uC (84 MHz for the STM32F4)
+In setup, it is important to know the **core frequency** of your μC (84 MHz for the STM32F4)

-It is almost the **same** for all project.
+It is almost the **same** for all projects.
 You can probably copy paste it and only change the frequency.

 ## GPIO
-GPIO are all the input/ output of the uC.
+GPIO are all the input/ output of the μC.

-They can be used normaly in 4 possibilities:
+They can be used normally in 4 possible mode:
 * Digital Input
 * Digital Output
+* Alternate Function
 * Analog Pin
-* Alternate Function

-They are 3 setup methods for all purposes.
+They are 3 setup methods that cover all purposes.

 ### Digital I/O
-The simplest one is to use a pin as an digital I/O, the setup is then:
+The simplest one is to use a pin as a digital I/O, the setup is then:
 1. Enable **Clock** on Port (definition as RCC_GPIOX with X the port)
 2. Setup **mode** as an input or output with a pull-up, pull-down or neither
-3. Finally only for **output**, configuartion of the output (gpio output type, gpio pin speed)
+3. Finally, only for **output**, configuration of the output (GPIO output type, GPIO pin speed)

 ### Alternate Function
-Pins on a uC are limited therefor multiple fuction are used on any pin, function are for example timer controlled pin, communication pin (uart, spi,etc. )
+Pins on a μC are limited therefor multiple function are used on any pin, function are for example timer controlled pin, communication pin (uart, spi,etc. )

-All Information are found in the alternate function mapping in the datasheet (cf Hardware Documentation)
+All Information are found in the alternate function mapping in the datasheet (see Hardware Documentation)

-Same setup as Digital I/O with mode af then set **alternate function** to correct af (number in the mapping)
+Same setup as Digital I/O with mode af then set **alternate function** to correct AF (number in the mapping)

 ### TODO: Analog Pin Setup

 ## Example 1: Blink a LED
-We will use **clock** and **gpio**, if you run in an issue or want to debug the code further see Debug with uart
+We will use **clock** and **GPIO**, if you run in an issue or want to debug the code further see Debug with uart

 Example is already done on master branch.
 On your local branch you can delete lowlevel/gpio.c, lowlevel/led.c, lowlevel/include/gpio.h, lowlevel/include/led.h.